 The Vac-Pot

-The coffee brewing method that will draw the most attention is the vacuum pot.
-Water in the bottom, coffee in the top.
+The vacuum pot is the coffee brewing method that will draw the most attention.
+Water is at the bottom, and coffee is at the top.
 Add heat until the water makes contact with the coffee.
 Once it has brewed long enough, remove the heat source, and the coffee rushes into the bottom container.
-Be sure to read Vacuum Pot Brewing to learn more about this brewing method.
+Read Vacuum Pot Brewing to learn more about this brewing method.

 The French Press